JanineSooThow/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-Javascript Codecademy project - created a rock, paper, scissors game using basic Javascript concepts
+Javascript Codecademy project - created a rock, paper, scissors game using basic Javascript concepts.
+This project was for learning purposes to solidify my knowledge and skills in basic Javascript.